-In Data Viewer reports, you'll often find variables prefixed with LEFT_, RIGHT_, and AVERAGE_.
+In Data Viewer reports, variables are often prefixed to indicate their source: LEFT_, RIGHT_, and AVERAGE_.

-If your dataset contains a mix of monocular and binocular recordings, analyzing separate LEFT_ and RIGHT_ columns can be complicated.
+If your dataset contains a mix of monocular and binocular recordings, managing separate columns for left and right eyes can complicate your analysis.

-Cyclopean Mode solves this problem.
-When enabled, it intelligently populates the AVERAGE_ variables with data from whichever eye was recorded, creating a single, unified column for your analysis.
+Cyclopean Mode unifies your data.
+When enabled, it intelligently populates the AVERAGE_ variables with data from whichever eye was recorded (or the average of both if available), creating a single, consistent column for all participants.

 To enable this feature:

-- For binocular data: The AVERAGE_ variables contain the average of the corresponding LEFT_ and RIGHT_ eye data.
+- For binocular data: The AVERAGE_ variables contain the mean value of the corresponding LEFT_ and RIGHT_ eye data.

-- For monocular data: The AVERAGE_ variables will be blank by default, as there is no second eye to average with.
+- For monocular data: By default, the AVERAGE_ variables are left blank, as there is no second eye to average against.

-If your dataset contains a mix of monocular and binocular recordings, analyzing separate LEFT_ and RIGHT_ columns can be complicated.
+If your dataset contains a mix of monocular and binocular recordings, managing separate columns for left and right eyes can complicate your analysis.

-Cyclopean Mode solves this problem.
-When enabled, it intelligently populates the AVERAGE_ variables with data from whichever eye was recorded, creating a single, unified column for your analysis.
+Cyclopean Mode unifies your data.
+When enabled, it intelligently populates the AVERAGE_ variables with data from whichever eye was recorded (or the average of both if available), creating a single, consistent column for all participants.

 To enable this feature: